Walking Meditation

 • Feel temperature and air movement on your skin

-• If outdoors, observe light, shadows, and natural elements
+• If outside, observe light, shadows, and natural things

 7. Handle mind wandering: When you notice your mind drifting to worries or plans:

-• Return attention to the physical sensation of your next step
+• Return attention to how your next step feels

 • Remember: Mind wandering is normal and expected